Dyslexia and spelling - what's the connection?

 Teaching individuals to look for patterns in words and spell using their fingers not only empowers students but can have extremely positive results with regards to English reading comprehension skills.

 Do you have any experience with dyslexia and spelling?
-Join the discussion in the comments.
+Send us an email and join the discussion!

 For learners who struggle with dyslexia